MicrosoftDocs/SupportArticles-docs/support/dynamics-365/sales/ts-views.md

 ---
-title: Troubleshooting issues with views
+title: Troubleshoot issues related to table views
 description: Learn how to troubleshoot issues with table views in Dynamics 365 Sales.
 author: sbmjais
 ms.author: shjais
 ms.topic: troubleshooting
-ms.date: 02/02/2022
+ms.date: 02/23/2022
 ---

-# Troubleshooting table views
+# Troubleshoot issues with table views

 This article helps you troubleshoot and resolve issues related to table views.